CLOSE SEARCH

 Legal definition of bribery

-The Act defines bribery as offering, promising, giving, or asking for an advantage (financial or otherwise) to influence someone improperly in performing a relevant function or activity.
+The Bribery Act defines bribery as offering, promising, giving, or asking for an advantage (financial or otherwise) to influence someone improperly in performing a relevant function or activity.
 This can occur in domestic or foreign settings.

 Here's a breakdown of key offences:

-• Bribing Another Person: Offering or giving an advantage to influence their actions in any capacity, be it private or public.
+• Bribing Another Person - offering or giving an advantage to influence their actions in any capacity, be it private or public.

-• Accepting a Bribe: Agreeing to receive an advantage in exchange for improper performance of a function.
+• Accepting a Bribe - agreeing to receive an advantage in exchange for improper performance of a function.

-• Bribery of Foreign Public Officials: Offering or giving an advantage to a foreign public official to obtain a business advantage in violation of their local laws.
+• Bribery of Foreign Public Officials - offering or giving an advantage to a foreign public official to obtain a business advantage in violation of their local laws.

 Potential criminal law penalties for bribery and corruption

-The consequences of bribery and corruption offences can be severe:
+The consequences can be severe :-

-• Individuals: Maximum 10 years imprisonment and/or an unlimited fine.
+• Individuals - maximum 10 years imprisonment and/or an unlimited fine.

-• Organisations: Unlimited fines, debarment from public contracts, and reputational damage.
+• Organisations - unlimited fines, debarment from public contracts, and reputational damage.

 Director Liability for Bribery and Corruption in England